-The LiveSureTM Multi-Drug 3 Panel Test is a qualitative lateral flow immuno-chromatographic urinary assay for the rapid detection of drug of abuse in human urine at SAMSA cut-off levels specified by SAMHSA in a convenient one step multiple test strip format.
-Test strip included in the LiveSureTM Multi-Drug 3 Panel Test are Opiate, Cocaine, and Marijuana (THC).
+Multi-Drug 4 Panel Test is a diagnostic qualitative lateral flow immunochromatographic urinary assay for the rapid detection of drug of abuse in human urine at SAMSA cut-off levels specified by SAMHSA in a convenient one step multiple test strip format.
+Test strip included in the Multi-Drug 4 Panel Test are Opiate, Cocaine, Marijuana (THC) and Methamphetamine.
 This test is designed to obtain a visual, qualitative result and intended for professional use only.
-It is not intended for quantitative results, or for over-the-counter (OTC) sale to lay persons.
+It is not intended for quantitative results, nor for over-the-counter (OTC) sale to lay persons.
 The test provides only preliminary analytical data.
 A more specific alternative method must be used in order to obtain a confirmed analytical result.
 National Institute on Drug Abuse (NIDA) and SAMSA has established gas Chromatography/Mass Spectrometry (GC/MS) as the preferred confirmatory method.
 Clinical considerations and professional judgment should be applied to any drugs of abuse test result, particularly when preliminary positive results are indicated.